External Ids for HDAC11 Gene

 GeneCards Summary for HDAC11 Gene

 HDAC11 (Histone Deacetylase 11) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription factor binding and NAD-dependent histone deacetylase activity (H3-K9 specific).
+Diseases associated with HDAC11 include Mature T-Cell And Nk-Cell Lymphoma.
+Among its related pathways are Cyclins and Cell Cycle Regulation and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and histone deacetylase activity.
+An important paralog of this gene is HDAC4.

 Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
 Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
 Histone deacetylases act via the formation of large multiprotein complexes.